m0rph-1/m0rph-1.github.io/_posts/2019-09-30-AbsoZeds-Mumbai-SEO.md

 [Wordpress 5.2.3 Cross-Site Host Modification - Exploit-DB](https://www.exploit-db.com/exploits/47361)

-I didn't see anything else of interest in wpscan, and there were some issues with the links on Mumbai SEO at the time of this writing; however, there is mention of an API accessible on the box.
+I didn't see anything else of interest in wpscan; however, after checking a blog post within Wordpress there is mention of an API somewhere on the box.

 >Title: API Coming Soon!<br>
 >Posted by: absozed<br>